 - Name (required field) - the name of your new group.

-- Description - a short description of your new group.
+- Description - a short description of your new group (displayed when setting permissions).

 - Maximum downloads - specify how many downloads users within this group are allowed per a certain period (leave this blank or set to 0 for unlimited daily/hourly downloads).
 Please note: For users who belong in multiple groups, the most permissive restrictions will apply.

-- Max download height - specify the maximum height of an image that users in this group are allowed to download (leave blank for unlimited).
+- Max download height/width - specify the maximum height/width of an image that users in this group are allowed to download (leave blank for unlimited).

 - Users can email assets - if ticked, users in this group will get the option to send assets as an email when downloading.

-- Users can view larger size - if ticked, users will see the 'view larger size' or 'view full size' links when viewing the detail page of an image.
+- Users can view larger size - if ticked, users will see the 'view larger size' link when viewing the detail page of an image.

-- Users can publish assetbox - if assetbox publishing is enabled on the Asset Bank then this tick box allows you to control whether a user can publish their assetbox.
-Users will only be denied assetbox publishing if all their groups have this box unticked.
+- Users can publish their lightbox - if lightbox publishing is enabled on the Asset Bank then this tick box allows you to control whether a user can publish their lightbox.

 - Editors can only edit their own files -if ticked, users with edit permissions are restricted to only editing assets that they have uploaded to the system themselves.